IP Checker

 #### ISP / Connection type

-Determines the type of IP address: `residential` (home), `datacenter/hosting` (data center), `mobile` (mobile).
-Data center addresses are marked as `medium`, because they are easily detected by websites with strict anti-bot policies.
+Determines the IP address type: `residential` (home), `datacenter/hosting` (data center), or `mobile`.
+Datacenter addresses are marked as `medium` because they are easily detected by websites with strict anti-bot policies.

 > Example: `ISP: IP 156.226.202.211 - datacenter/hosting (WYOCORE TECHNOLOGIES LLC), ASN AS214413`